-- Tenants are responsible for and must immediately pay for all damages caused by their pets.
+- 1. Tenants are responsible for and must immediately pay for all damages caused by their pets.
 In addition, each Tenant who wishes to keep a pet must pay an annual fee and pet deposit upon signing the pet agreement.
 If the cost of repairing any damages to the apartment or the campus caused by the pet exceeds the pet deposit, the Landlord may use funds from the Tenant's regular security deposit to cover the excess.
-If the Landlord uses all or any portion of the pet deposit or security deposit to cover any pet-related damages or expenses incurred by the Landlord during the Tenant's tenancy, the Tenant must immediately restore the deposits to their full, original amounts. - Tenants are responsible for and must immediately pay for all injuries caused by their pets.
+If the Landlord uses all or any portion of the pet deposit or security deposit to cover any pet-related damages or expenses incurred by the Landlord during the Tenant's tenancy, the Tenant must immediately restore the deposits to their full, original amounts.

+- 2. Tenants are responsible for and must immediately pay for all injuries caused by their pets.
 If Tenant's pet injures a person or another pet on campus, Tenant is responsible for all expenses that are a result of the injury.
 Payment should be made directly to the injured party.
-If Tenant's pet injures a person or another pet on campus, Tenant may be required to remove the pet permanently from the apartment and campus. - 3.
-Annual Fee (NON-REFUNDABLE)
+If Tenant's pet injures a person or another pet on campus, Tenant may be required to remove the pet permanently from the apartment and campus.

+- Annual Fee (NON-REFUNDABLE) 3.

-The annual fee is non-refundable.
+- The annual fee is non-refundable.

-a.
-Dog \$150 (2nd dog - \$50) b.
-Cat \$75 (2nd cat - \$25) c.
-Other Animals \$50 (2nd - \$50)
+- \$150 (2nd dog \$50) \$75 (2nd cat \$25) a.
+Dog

+- b.
+Cat

+- c.
+Other Animals \$50 (2nd \$50)

-4. Pet Deposit \$300
+- 4. Pet Deposit \$300

-- 5. The pet deposit is fully refundable if the Landlord determines that there are no damages or other expenses caused by the pet(s) upon Tenant's vacating the apartment or permanently relocating the pet(s). - 6.
-Fines a.
-Bringing a pet into a building where pets are not permitted b.
-Failure to pick up dog waste on seminary grounds
+- 5. The pet deposit is fully refundable if the Landlord determines that there are no damages or other expenses caused by the pet(s) upon Tenant's vacating the apartment or permanently relocating the pet(s).

+- 6. Fines